GLOBAL MARKETS-Dollar charge pauses as bond bashing relents

 MEXICO HIKE

-The rout in U.S. bond prices also halted, with Treasury yields pulling back to 2.15 percent only to inch upwards again back towards an 11-month high above 2.3 percent hit earlier in the week.
+The rout in U.S. bond prices also halted, with Treasury yields pulling back to 2.2 percent after touching an 11-month high above 2.3 percent earlier in the week.

-It came as crude oil prices kicked higher as Saudi Energy Minister Khalid al-Falih said he was optimistic that OPEC would formalise a preliminary output freeze deal reached in Algeria back in September.
+Crude oil prices began to climb again, though, as Saudi Energy Minister Khalid al-Falih said he was optimistic that OPEC would formalise a preliminary output freeze deal reached in Algeria back in September.

 Brent crude jumped 80 cents to 47.40 a barrel and U.S. light crude was up 75 cents at $46.32.